 Preschool:

 South Dakota currently does not have a universal public preschool program; however, children and youth experiencing homelessness have the same access to the provision of early childhood special education services as defined in the Administrative Rules of South Dakota.

-At SD DOE, the Head Start Collaboration Director position is housed within the same administrative office as the State McKinney-Vento Coordinator and the Title I Director.
+At SD DOE, the Head Start Collaboration Director position is housed within the same administrative office as the Part B 619 Coordinator, State McKinney-Vento Coordinator and the Title I Director.
 This enables the State McKinney-Vento Coordinator to work directly and regularly with the state coordinators for Title I and Head Start.
 Because of this relationship, the state McKinney-Vento coordinator and the Head Start coordinator collaborate to ensure that Head Start programs understand and have access to information about and requirements pertaining to children experiencing homelessness in South Dakota.

 SD DOE will continue to work to ensure equal access to public preschool programs.
 SD DOE has and will continue to provide training on the transition and coordination plans required of all the districts.
 That training will emphasize district responsibilities, including that: